neu-cs4530/fall23-team-project-group-409/databaseService/README.md

 ## Users

-This is the weirdest because of confusion behind how we're dealing with user authentication with ELO/leaderboards per town but whatever:

-IT SHOULD BE NOTED: Since covey.town generates a new id every time you login as a user, we're using the combination of username and town to identify unique players.
-HOWEVER, because using tuple pairs are dumb, I'm providing an API call to find a user by user and town, which will return the entire user including their ID.
-THIS ID IS WHAT WILL BE USED TO IDENTIFY UNIQUE USERS IN OTHER CALLS.
+Since covey.town generates a new id every time you login as a user, we're using the combination of username and town to identify unique players.

-At the time of writing, there are 5 available API calls

     app.get('/api/users', findAllUsers);
     app.get('/api/users/:id', findUserById);